weiying-shenzhen/raf-plus/README.md

 ## Usage

-The raf-plus only exports two methods
+The raf-plus provides two methods `requestAnimationFrame` and `cancelAnimationFrame`.
+They keep the same API as `window.requestAnimationFrame` and `window.cancelAnimationFrame`.
+Therefore, It is costless to switch from native's to raf-plus's.

 ### `requestAnimationFrame(callback)`